presidentbeef/brakeman-site/source/docs/faq/index.markdown

 and a corresponding view containing

     <% @users.each do |user| %>
-      <%= user.name %>
+      <%= user.name.html_safe %>
     <% end %>

-This will produce a warning (in Rails 2.x) that looks like
+This will produce a warning that looks like

     Unescaped model attribute near line 3: User.new.name

 ### Brakeman reports 0 warnings.
 Am I safe?

 **No**.
 It just means Brakeman didn't find any problems.
-There may be vulnerabilities Brakeman does not test for or did not discover.
+There are many vulnerabilities Brakeman cannot find.
 No security tool has 100% coverage.

 ---